 Even if you’ve Konmaried your home, there’s still a fair amount of stuff you can’t help but accumulate because well, parenthood.
-While minimalism may not be in the cards, it’s easier than ever now to buy smart.
-From covet-worthy bags that are cruelty-free to goods made out of recycled water bottles, we uncovered forward-thinking brands that you can feel good investing in.
+While minimalism may not be in the cards, it’s easier than ever now to buy smart from eco-friendly and sustainable brands.
+From covet-worthy bags that are cruelty-free to goods made out of recycled water bottles, we uncovered forward-thinking products and gear that you can feel good investing in.
 Read on for our picks.

 Luxury doesn’t equate to cruelty.
-At least that’s the way Artifact Eight sees things.
+At least that’s the way Rivers Eight sees things.
 Their luxe handbags and travel accessories are faux skin, and to the naked eye may get PETA riled up.
-But, rest assured the entire hand-crafted collection is cruelty-free and made right in L.A.
-So go ahead and celebrate the animal kingdom with Artifact Eight (we think these will make great Mother's Day gifts!), all without negatively impacting their population.
-Online: artifacteight.com
+But, rest assured the entire hand-crafted collection is cruelty-free and made right in L.A Current fan favorite is this 3-in-1 bag, which is a fold-over belt bag, cross-body bag and clutch all in one.
+So go ahead and celebrate the animal kingdom with Rivers Eight, all without negatively impacting their population.
+Online: riverseight.com

-Rothy’s: Put Your Best Foot Forward with These New Kid Sneakers
+Rothy’s: Put Your Best Foot Forward with These Kid Sneakers

 Parkland: Carry It with Pride

 There is one thing a family can never have too many of: bags!
 From totes to kid backpacks to duffles and adult-sized backpacks, Parkland is your go-to spot for functional bags with a punch of attitude and style.
 The exterior fabric of all bags is made from recycled water bottles (check out this cool video explaining the process here) and their mission is all about inspiring others to make sustainable choices.
 Now, that’s a brand (and mission!) we can get behind.
 Check out all of Parkland’s products, including their brand-new spring line, at parklandmfg.com.